 I have held a variety of volunteer positions as well.
 I sat on the board of Team Parkside, a 501(c)(3) nonprofit whose mission is to guide the revitalization of the town's Parkside district.
 I chaired the Communications and Fundraising committees, and was involved with the Parkside Business Association subcommittee.
 In conjunction with my community service work for Team Parkside, I also volunteered at a veterans' group home in Port Charlotte for two months during the summer of 2013, offering free acupuncture and massage therapy services every Wednesday to the people who served our country.
 The board of team Parkside also elected me President for 2014.

 In the government and civic sector, I have volunteered on two advisory boards, Murdock Village and the citizens' advisory board for the Charlotte-Punta Gorda Metropolitan Planning Organization as well as serving as Media Chair for the League of Women Voters of Charlotte County.

-I am currently licensed in both massage and acupuncture, and am a certified NCCAOM Diplomate of Acupuncture.
+I am currently licensed in acupuncture, and am a certified NCCAOM Diplomate of Acupuncture.
 I do a lot more than the average person with chronic fatigue can, because I chose not to believe I would be stuck with poor health the rest of my life.
 I went looking for answers, and I love helping people find the answers they need for better health.
 Holistic health doesn't promise any "cures" but it can help you live a better life.

 Chinese Medicine, homeopathy and holistic health care have helped turn my life around.
 It could help you too.
 I look forward to educating and treating you with the compassion of someone who has been there.